 Where is Marquette Mountain?

 Marquette Mountain is located at 4501 M-553, Marquette, MI 49855.
-If that address doesn’t resonate with you here is a google map.
+If that address doesn’t resonate with you, here is a google map.
 The hill is about a 10 minute drive from the heart of downtown and can even be closer than that depending on road conditions.

 How Much are lift tickets at Marquette Mountain?

-Lift Tickets vary but a regular season lift ticket at Marquette Mountain is:
+Lift Tickets at Marquette Mountain cost: